What Are Post-Baccalaureate Programs? A Complete Guide

 Pre-health advisors help you prepare for medical school and provide guidance based on where you are in the application process.
 They help schedule classes, manage application timelines, and provide additional resources.

-Several Post-Baccalaureate Programs Are Affiliated with Specific Medical Schools
+Several PB Programs Are Affiliated with Specific Medical Schools

 These are called post-baccalaureate linkage programs.
 Some of the best programs are affiliated with medical schools.
 While enrolling in a linkage program doesn’t guarantee acceptance, it’s beneficial to know the ins and outs of the campus, faculty, mission, and environment.